Jacques Cartier Strait

-The Jacques Cartier Strait (French: Détroit de Jacques-Cartier) is a strait in eastern Quebec, Canada, flowing between Anticosti Island and the Labrador Peninsula.
-It is one of the two outlets of the Saint Lawrence River into its estuary, the Gulf of Saint Lawrence.
-The other is the Honguedo Strait on the south side of Anticosti Island.
+The Jacques Cartier Strait (Détroit de Jacques-Cartier, [detʁwa də ʒak kaʁtje]) is an arm of the sea located in the Gulf of St. Lawrence, between the shore of Côte-Nord region and the North of Anticosti Island, in Quebec, Canada.

+Toponymy

+The other arm of the sea is the Honguedo Strait located on the south side of Anticosti Island and the Gaspé Peninsula.

-The Jacques Cartier Strait is approximately 40 km wide at its narrowest point.
+The Jacques Cartier Strait is approximately 40 km wide.

 Jacques Cartier Strait was officially named for the French explorer Jacques Cartier in 1934 by the Geographic Board of Quebec to commemorate the 400th anniversary of his arrival in North America.
 Prior to this, it was also known as Détroit Saint-Pierre (by Cartier himself on August 1, 1534, the day of St. Peter), Labrador Channel (until 1815), and Mingan Passage.